 - Mortgage insurance payments

 - Homeowners insurance

 - Closing costs or down payment money

 - Extra payments made toward the principal

-- Home equity loan funds/HELOC funds used for purposes unrelated to your property (for example, if you borrowed against your home to pay for a wedding, these funds are not deductible)
+- Interest on home equity loan funds/HELOC funds used for purposes unrelated to your property (for example, if you borrowed against your home to start a business or buy a car, these funds are not deductible)

-When you review the IRS guide for the mortgage interest deduction, you’ll notice a lot of language that details exceptions in certain situations.
+When you review the IRS guide for deducting mortgage interest, you’ll notice a lot of language that details exceptions in certain situations.
 Below is a partial list of those special considerations.
 If you have a unique circumstance, review the most up-to-date IRS Publication 936 or ask a tax professional for guidance.

 - Home under construction – If you’re building a home, you have a 24-month period that qualifies under mortgage interest deduction guidelines.

 - Home sales – If you sold your home last year, you’re still allowed to deduct interest accrued on the loan up to — but not including — the date of the sale.